SUBRAMANYA-IV/research-notes/research-notes/Crystallography/Reciprocal Lattice.md

 2025-10-16 09:42
 ## What
-- Fourier transform f the lattice.
+- Fourier transform of the lattice.
 	- The direct/real lattice is a periodic function in the physical space, such as the [[bravais lattice]].
 	- the reciprocal lattice exists in the k-space, or [[spatial frequency]].
 - Consider a basic plane wave given by